 But no longer.

-And I’m taking you along for the ride – with an entire series on power tools for beginners.
+And, guess what?
+I’m taking you along for the ride – with an entire series on power tools for beginners!

 We’re kicking off the series with a tutorial on how to use a miter saw.
 No idea what that is?
 It’s a saw that’s used to make cuts across wood – it’s perfect for cutting down wood for baseboards, art projects, shelves, and more.
 You can cut wood at all sorts of different angles and for about a zillion different purposes, but we’re keeping it simple today – we’re talking about making basic 90-degree (or straight) cuts, and 45-degree cuts (for making corners).